8 Minute ReadEducation

 In the past, the potential misuse of powerful laser beams made effective at home skin tightening devices impossible.
-The LYMA laser is the first at-home skin gadget to contain sufficient power to change the collagen building properties of skin and still be entirely safe to its users.
-The medical grade 500mw continuous light beam is dispersed 25,000 times across an internal lens, removing all of the heat but none of the power.
+The LYMA Laser is the first at-home skin gadget to contain sufficient power to change the collagen building properties of skin and still be entirely safe to its users.
+The clinic-grade 500mw continuous light beam is dispersed 25,000 times across an internal lens, removing all of the heat but none of the power.
 The LYMA Laser is completely cold and still it is able to travel into the deepest layers of skin, even reaching fat and muscle tissue to rejuvenate skin cells, rallying them into resilience mode once more.
 What’s more, it works across every skin tone so everyone can get in on the skin boosting benefits.

-In addition to being rigorously assessed in the medical community, the LYMA Laser has proven its expertise in real life skin concern cases.
+In addition to being rigorously assessed in the expert community, the LYMA Laser has proven its expertise in real life skin concern cases.
 Below are independent images shared by customers who were profoundly impressed by what the LYMA Laser had done for them.